SgtBambi/SgtBambi/1.World/Countries/Dornak-Thul/Dornak-Thul.md

 ### Religious Leadership

-- **High Priest [[Balgrim Emberhand]]:** Keeper of the sacred flame of Morgrath, who conducts rituals that bless the city’s forges and warriors.
+- **High Priest [[Balgrim Emberhand]]:** Keeper of the sacred flame of Moradin, who conducts rituals that bless the city’s forges and warriors.

-- **Seeress Marla of the Deep Vein:** A mystic whose visions are often heeded by the High Council, guiding the city through omens and portents.

 ## Cultural and Religious Rituals

 ### Rite of the Everflame

-- **Description:** A sacred ritual where the citizens renew their pact with Morgrath, invoking the eternal flame as a symbol of strength and unity.
+- **Description:** A sacred ritual where the citizens renew their pact with Moradin, invoking the eternal flame as a symbol of strength and unity.

 - **Ceremony Details:** Involves a grand procession to the Great Anvil, the lighting of ceremonial braziers, and the chanting of ancient hymns.